 A more traditional history of migration and monarchy ensues.
 Payment is by donation.

 Fado, that melancholic, cosmopolitan, musical musing that often accompanies mealtimes and calls out long into the night, is everywhere in Lisbon.
-Translating to ‘fate’ it’s exoticism and poetic mystique and working class genesis, is so revered that it has been awarded the UNESCO status of Intangible Cultural Heritage of Humanity.
+Translating to ‘fate’ its exoticism, poetic mystique and working class genesis, all mean it is revered in Portugal.

 You can spend upwards of €50 for a cultural night of food and Fado or just sneak a drink in a bar in areas like Alfama and Bairro Alto.
 Its mournful passion wafts through the windows of this throbbing night-time pulse of the capital colouring, the evening with its mournful lament.